 The Sugarland Express (1974) Directed by Steven Spielberg.
 With Goldie Hawn and William Atherton.

-There are shots and sequences in The Sugarland Express, in which we see the early genius of Steven Speilberg at work.
-Based on ‘true events’, Goldie Hawn plays Lou Jean, a not-so-laid-back southern gal intent on breaking her husband (William Atherton) out of a Texan correctional facility, so that together, they can reunite with your their young son.
+There are shots and sequences in The Sugarland Expres in which we see the early genius of Steven Speilberg at work.
+Based on ‘true events’, Goldie Hawn plays Lou Jean, a not-so-laid-back southern gal intent on breaking her husband (William Atherton) out of a Texan correctional facility, so that together they can reunite with your their young son.

-The photography is sublime – whether its lines of police cars, wide-open sunset skies, or those small, incidental moments of humanity that Spielberg infuses, the film is held aloft by the innovation of its young director.
+The photography is sublime, whether capturing lines of police cars, wide-open sunset skies or those small, incidental moments of humanity that Spielberg infuses – the film is held aloft by the innovation of its young director.

-Away from the visuals, it is a skewed depiction of a mother’s love; a crazed kind of love which operates beyond the borders of rationality, irrespective of the cost to others.
-Lou Jean can be judged two ways.
-One way, she’s a desperate mother, cruelly and unjustly separated from her child, doing whatever she to get him back, because that’s her moral right, right!?
+Away from the visuals, it is a skewed depiction of a mother’s love.
+A crazed kind of love which operates beyond the borders of rationality, irrespective of the cost to others.
+Lou Jean can be judged two ways – one way she’s a desperate mother, cruelly and unjustly separated from her child, doing whatever she can to get him back, because that’s her moral right…right!?
 Or, she’s a selfish idiot, risking other people’s lives because of her own poor life choices, as if the world owes her a favour.
 I’m leaning heavily towards the latter.